vadymshturkhal/cart-pole/README.md

 ---

 ## 📚 References
-- Sutton & Barto — *Reinforcement Learning: An Introduction*
+"As in all of artificial intelligence, there is a tension between breadth of applicability and mathematical tractability." - Sutton & Barto — *Reinforcement Learning: An Introduction*